williamgilpin/howto/howto_cpp.md

 ### Installing an editor / build system

-I am using OSX.
-I started out with Sublime Text.
-I first made sure that XCode had command line tools installed.
+On macOS with Sublime Text, install command line tools for XCode.

 Pick a Build System using Command + Shift + B. This has two options: just build, or build+run.
 Depending on the dependencies. it might make sense to build only
-+ However, for basic scripts I just Build+Run [Super + B], for which Sublime will give Terminal output
++ However, for basic scripts Build + Run [Super + B], for which Sublime will give Terminal output
-+ To run without re-building, select "Build only" as the build system, then build only with Super+B. Then run only using
++ To run without re-building, select "Build only" as the build system, then build only with Super+B.

 Adding modules appears to consist of just including the files on the path in a header file, similar to MATLAB
 + The MAKEFILE can include a path to an external library, if needed